ngoccc/ADAcadabra2048/about-the-team.md

 ---
 layout: page
 title: About the team
-subtitle: The data magicians and enthusiastic Indian Youtube suporters
+subtitle: The data magicians and enthusiastic Indian Youtube supporters
 ---

 Some placeholder texts here.
 Will write something when I'm in the mood to.